graphile/worker/README.md

   priority?: number;

   /**
+   * How many retries should this task get?
+(Default: 25) */ maxAttempts?: number;

+  /**
+   * Unique identifier for the job, can be used to update or remove it later if
+   * needed.
+(Default: null)
+   */
+  jobKey?: string;

+  /**
-   * Flags for the job, can be used to dynamically filter which jobs can and cannot run at runtime */ flags?: string[];
+   * Flags for the job, can be used to dynamically filter which jobs can and
+   * cannot run at runtime.
+(Default: null)
+   */
+  flags?: string[];
 }